Are Anxiety Meds Bad for You? Understanding the Risks and Benefits

 • SSRIs: Digestive upsets, sleep pattern changes, or weight fluctuations

-• Benzodiazepines: Concentration difficulties, memory issues, or reflexes changes
+• Benzodiazepines: Concentration difficulties, memory issues, or reflex changes

-Because personal responses vary widely, maintain open communication with your healthcare provider.
+Because personal responses vary widely, it is important to keep open communication with your healthcare provider.

 Risks Associated with Long-term Use